Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology: Abstract

 \section{Abstract}

-The paper studies several properties of Laplace hyperfunctions introduced by H.~Komatsu in the one dimensional case and by the authors in the higher dimensional cases from the viewpoint of \v{C}ech-Dolbeault cohomology theory, which enables us, for example, to construct the Laplace transformation and its inverse in a simple way.
+The paper studies several properties of Laplace hyperfunctions introduced by H.~Komatsu in the one dimensional case and by the authors in the higher dimensional cases from the viewpoint of the relative \v{C}ech Dolbeault cohomology theory, which enables us, for example, to construct the Laplace transformation and its inverse in a simple and systematic way.
 We also give some applications to a system of PDEs with constant coefficients.